 You can also use the following controls:

-- To name the features using a field, select a field in the Use field as item name drop-down menu.
+- To name the features using a field, choose a field in the Use field as item name drop-down menu.

 - Click Prefilter candidates to select the items in the layer by attributes.